 Creating and configuring a Managed Service for Kubernetes cluster with no internet access

-You can create and configure a Managed Service for Kubernetes cluster with no internet connectivity.
-The following configuration is used for this purpose:
+You can create and configure a Managed Service for Kubernetescluster with no internet connectivity.
+For this, you will need the following configuration:

 - Managed Service for Kubernetes cluster and node group without a public address.
 You can only connect to such a cluster using a Yandex Cloud virtual machine.